MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/Getting-Started-with-Nano-Server.md

 Boot into WinPE and ensure that the .wim file just created is accessible from WinPE.
 (You could, for example, copy the .wim file to a bootable WinPE image on a USB flash drive.)

 Once WinPE boots, use Diskpart.exe to prepare the target computer's hard drive.
-Run the following Diskpart commands (modify accordingly, if you‚Äôre not using UEFI & GPT):
+Run the following Diskpart commands (modify accordingly, if youíre not using UEFI & GPT):

 > [!WARNING]
 > These commands will delete all data on the hard drive.